Gaza Strip under Hamas: 2016 Hamas administration

 In March 2017, the Fatah dominated government in the West Bank expressed its concern that the Gaza administration is being upgraded by Hamas into a full-fledged 'shadow government'.
 Further in April and May 2017, Abbas vowed to take unprecedented measures to end the division – cutting 30–50% of Gaza Strip-based employees of the Palestinian administration, suspending social assistance to 630 families and preventing Gazan cancer patients from reaching treatment in Jerusalem or Israeli hospitals.
-In addition, Ramallah-based government stopped paying for Gazan electricity bills to Israel and on April 28 Abbas approved early retirement of 35,000 military personnel in Gaza (originally funded by the Ramallah administration) and cut financial aid to former Hamas prisoners.
+In addition, Ramallah-based government stopped paying for Gazan electricity bills to Israel and on 28 April Abbas approved early retirement of 35,000 military personnel in Gaza (originally funded by the Ramallah administration) and cut financial aid to former Hamas prisoners.

-On 14 June 2021, Hamas announced that Issam al-Da’alis was the new prime minister of the Hamas government in Gaza, succeeding Mohammed Awad who resigned after two years in the position.
+On 14 June 2021, Hamas announced that Issam al-Da'alis was the new prime minister of the Hamas government in Gaza, succeeding Mohammed Awad who resigned after two years in the position.
 The PA previously expressed opposition to the formation of a Hamas government in the Gaza Strip.
 In 2017, Hamas had announced its decision to dismantle the administrative committee it had set up as a de facto government in the Gaza Strip, which was taken to promote reconciliation with the PA.

+COVID-19

+During the COVID-19 pandemic in Palestine Gaza's Ministry of the Interior formed a crisis management team, headed by Hamas police officer Faiq Al-Mabhouh.
+Mabhouh played a prominent role in communicating with the public about the changing situation.
+He appeared in video announcements on Al-Aqsa TV and social media channels, and gave interviews to local media to explain changes in restrictions.
+The Gaza Strip restrictions took the "flattening the curve" approach.
+The restrictions imposed were similar to most western countries, and more relaxed than the zero COVID policy implemented by China and their neighbors.
+The Gaza Strip's starter was to avoid total lockdowns using partial measures like weekend lockdowns and curfews.
+The weekend lockdowns included mosques being closed for Friday prayers.
+But during times while the mosques were open, one creative measure initiated by Gaza's Health Ministry was to replace the mosque preachers with doctors who gave health information seminars.